-- o Agriculture
+- Agriculture

 - o Automotive

 - o Business

-- o Community Services
+- Community Services

-- o Engineering
+- Engineering

-- o Food Processing (Wine)
+- Food Processing (Wine)

-- o Horticulture
+- Horticulture

-- o Hospitality
+- Hospitality

-- o Information Technology
+- Information Technology

-- o Sport and Recreation
+- Sport and Recreation

 School-based Apprenticeships and Traineeships are also available in other industry areas for which Higher Education and Skills have approved funding.

 School-based Apprenticeships and Traineeships in other approved industry areas, may also contribute to the VCE through Block Credit Recognition.